The Hobbit (film series): Casting

 Martin Freeman was cast in early October 2010 in the role of Bilbo Baggins.
 He had earlier turned the role down because of scheduling conflicts with the BBC television series Sherlock.
 On his casting, Peter Jackson was quoted as saying, "Despite the various rumours and speculation surrounding this role, there has only ever been one Bilbo Baggins for us.
 There are a few times in your career when you come across an actor who you know was born to play a role, but that was the case as soon as I met Martin Freeman.
 He is intelligent, funny, surprising and brave—exactly like Bilbo and I feel incredibly proud to be able to announce that he is our Hobbit."
+Eddie Redmayne also auditioned for the part.

 Several other actors including Richard Armitage as Thorin Oakenshield, Graham McTavish as Dwalin, Aidan Turner as Kíli, Mark Hadlow as Dori, John Callen as Óin, Stephen Hunter as Bombur and Peter Hambleton as Glóin were cast later that October.
 On the casting of Armitage, Jackson was quoted as saying, "Richard is one of the most exciting and dynamic actors working on screen today and we know he is going to make an amazing Thorin Oakenshield.
 We cannot wait to start this adventure with him and feel very lucky that one of the most beloved characters in Middle Earth is in such good hands."
 McTavish was quoted on his casting, "I think that I would be very lucky indeed if ever again in my career, I was offered an opportunity that was going to be so iconic in its influence and scale with regards to The Hobbit.
 I can't think of anything comparable."
 On the casting of Turner, Jackson stated, "Aidan is a wonderfully gifted young actor who hails from Ireland.
 I'm sure he will bring enormous heart and humor to the role of Kíli."
 On the casting of Hadlow, Jackson said, "I have worked with Mark Hadlow on many projects [Meet the Feebles and King Kong]; he is a fantastic actor.
 I am thrilled to be working with [him] on these movies."
 Hadlow also plays Bert the Stone-troll.
 Callen stated, "I did wonder about my casting and how they had made the choice—maybe the long hair and the beard sold it, I thought.
 But now that has all gone.
 Given that Óin is almost 200 years old I can presume only that it was the age."
 Hunter said, "Being cast in The Hobbit is really exciting and really an honour.
 I auditioned for the original Lord of the Rings way back when I signed with my agent in New Zealand.
 When I saw the films I thought, 'Man, I so want to do The Hobbit.'"